iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 Nextcloud has built-in two-factor authentication.
 It also has mechanisms like Time-based One-Time Password and Universal 2nd Factor which require password confirmation when changing their settings to ensure a malicious attacker cannot simply disable them.
 Universal 2nd Factor can have multiple tokens and there is also is support for near field communication (NFC) tokens.
 Two-factor authentication actions also show up in the Activities.
 This lets user keep an eye on when and where logins take place.
 Additionally, credentials when transferred are also encrypted.

+### Tampering

+* Nextcloud uses Content-Security-Policy to prevent the execution of inline JavaScript code.
+This mitigates cross site scripting.
+Additionally, Nextcloud suggests developers of Nextcloud Server related apps that the user has to sanitize the templates and all JavaScripts which performs a DOM manipulation.

+* Nextcloud also uses prepared queries.
+If App framework is used, it mentions the user to use the syntax to extend mapper class.

 We identify the following threats as high priority: